2022 United Kingdom heatwaves: July heatwave

-Between 18 and 19 July, the United Kingdom experienced its highest recorded minimum night time temperature, at 26.8 C at Shirburn Model Farm, Oxfordshire.
+Between 18 and 19 July, the United Kingdom experienced its highest recorded minimum nighttime temperature, at 26.8 C at Shirburn Model Farm, Oxfordshire.
 This is an increase of 2.9 °C from the previous record, set in Brighton in August 1990.
 Temperatures in many other parts of the country did not fall below 25 C, giving the UK its warmest tropical night on record.

-On 19 July, a temperature of 40.3 C was recorded at Coningsby, Lincolnshire, the hottest temperature ever recorded in the United Kingdom's history.
+On 19 July, a temperature of 40.3 C was recorded at Coningsby, Lincolnshire, the hottest temperature ever recorded in the United Kingdom.
 Before that day, the previous record of 38.7 C was recorded in Cambridge during the 2019 European heatwaves.
-This record was broken in at least 34 places across England on 19 July, six of which were over 40 °C, the Met Office reported, stating "the UK’s recent extreme heat was far more intense and widespread than previous comparable heatwaves".
-Scotland had its highest temperature ever after 34.8 C was recorded at Charterhall, breaking the record of 32.9 C recorded during the 2003 European heatwave.
+The Met Office reported that this record was broken at 46 stations across England on 19 July, six of which recorded temperatures at or above 40 °C, stating that the "extreme heat was far more intense and widespread than previous comparable heatwaves".
+Many locations broke their previous record temperatures by large margins; for example, Durham reached 36.9 C, breaking its previous record of 32.9 C by 4.0 °C. Scotland had its highest temperature ever after 34.8 C was recorded at Charterhall, breaking the record of 32.9 C recorded during the 2003 European heatwave.
 Aysgarth Falls, a popular waterfall in the Yorkshire Dales, almost completely dried up after the high temperatures and no rainfall in the area for many weeks.

-British minister Kit Malthouse told parliament that at least 13 people died in water-related incidents during the heatwave and that at least 41 properties were destroyed in London and more than a dozen elsewhere in Britain.
+British minister Kit Malthouse told Parliament that at least 13 people died in water-related incidents during the heatwave, and that at least 41 properties were destroyed in London and more than a dozen elsewhere in Britain.

 Impact

 Transport

-Network Rail announced that the East Coast Main Line, servicing all stations between London King's Cross and York & Leeds, would close on most of the day on 19 July.
-Many companies such as Greater Anglia, Great Western Railways and LNER introduced amended timetables, imposing speed restrictions on their trains to avoid track buckling.
+Network Rail announced that the East Coast Main Line would close on most of the day on 19 July, for all stations between London King's Cross and York and Leeds.
+Many train operating companies, including Greater Anglia, Great Western Railway and London North Eastern Railway, introduced amended timetables, imposing speed restrictions on their trains to avoid track buckling.
 Transport for London urged people to make only essential journeys on 18 and 19 July.

-On 18 July, all flights at Luton Airport were suspended after the high temperatures led to a surface defect on one of the runways.
+On 18 July, all flights at Luton Airport were suspended after the high temperatures led to a surface defect on the runway.
 Flights out of the airport resumed at 17:40, more than two hours after they stopped just after 15:00.
-The RAF halted all flights in and out of RAF Brize Norton, the largest RAF station in the UK, because the 'runway melted'.
-The rail temperature in Suffolk hit 62 C, which was the highest ever recorded rail temperature in the UK.
+The RAF halted all flights in and out of Brize Norton, the UK's largest RAF station, because "the runway melted".
+The rail temperature in Suffolk hit 62 C, which was the highest-ever recorded in the UK.